Pont Saint-Michel: The medieval bridge

-The construction of a stone bridge was decided upon in 1378 by the Parlement de Paris after an accord with the chapter of the cathedral of Notre-Dame de Paris, the provost of Paris, and the city's merchants.
+The construction of a stone bridge was decided upon in 1378 by the Parlement of Paris after an accord with the chapter of the cathedral of Notre-Dame de Paris, the provost of Paris, and the city's merchants.
 A location downstream of Petit-Pont was chosen, on the line of Rue Saint-Denis, from the Grand-Pont on the right bank and of Rue de la Harpe on the left bank.
 This allowed for a direct route across Île de la Cité.

 The provost, Hugues Aubriot, was charged with overseeing the project, which was funded by the king.
 Construction lasted from 1379 to 1387.
 Once complete, the Parisians named the bridge Pont-Neuf (New Bridge, but it should not be confused with the present-day Pont-Neuf), Petit-Pont-Neuf (Little New Bridge) or Pont Saint-Michel dit le Pont-Neuf (St. Michael's Bridge, known as the 'New' Bridge).

 As was common in the Middle Ages, the bridge's sides were quickly filled with houses.
-During the 1407–1408 winter, one of the longest and most severe known in the Middle Ages, ice carried by the frozen Seine hit the bridge, causing it to collapse, together with its houses.
+During the 1407–1408 winter, one of the longest and most severe known in the Middle Ages, ice carried by the frozen Seine hit the bridge, causing it to collapse on 31 January, together with its houses.
 Due to France's difficulties in the Hundred Years' War, the bridge was immediately rebuilt in wood.
-This material proved less resistant than the previous stone bridge and the Parlement of Paris decided in 1444 to allocate all money raised from fines to building a new stone bridge on the site.

-The appearance of this second bridge is known from one miniature painting in the Hours of Étienne Chevalier, painted by Jean Fouquet.
-This shows a bridge resting on high wooden piers, as well as wattle-and-daub or wood-and- plaster houses with a single level roofline along the whole length of the bridge.
+The bridge finished in 1409 stood until 1547; the third version of the bridge was finished in 1549 and stood until 1616.
+The appearance of this third bridge is known from one miniature painting in the Hours of Étienne Chevalier, painted by Jean Fouquet.
+This shows a bridge resting on high wooden piers, as well as wattle-and-daub or wood-and-plaster houses with a single level roofline along the whole length of the bridge.